hivsuper/hivsuper.github.io/_posts/2024-01-13-Docker Handbook.md

   TCP    [::]:3306              [::]:0                 LISTENING       20940
   TCP    [::1]:3306             [::]:0                 LISTENING       23288
 ```
-1. If the port is occupied by any process then kill it then retry.
+1. If the port is occupied by any process, kill it and retry.
-1. If the port isn't occupied, restart `winnat` as administrator then retry.
+1. If the port isn't occupied, restart `winnat` as administrator and retry.

 ```
 PS C:\Windows\system32> net stop winnat